potable-anarchy/support.gap-tap.com/index.md

 - Remove debris from the gap with a vacuum, toothpick, or other tool.
 - Clean the panel with a microfiber cloth and let it dry.
 - If you're working with a **grooved or textured floor**, lay down the included silicone pad between the Gap Tap and the floor to enhance the seal.
-- For **matte or porous grooved floors**, apply a thin layer of petroleum jelly or silicone grease around the edge of the suction cup to create a stronger seal.
+- For **matte or porous grooved floors**, apply a thin layer of silicone grease around the edge of the suction cup to create a stronger seal.
-**Note:** Avoid using petroleum jelly and silicone grease with the included silicone pad.

 2. **Position**
 - Place the suction cup on the floor panel closest to the wall, in-line with the gap.